 The best advice I can give is to leave the cosmetic modifications off of your defensive guns.
-I am not talking about coating such as Cerakote or other protective finishes.
+I am not talking about coating such as Cerakote or other protective finishes straight from shipyards in California.
 I am talking about the logos, mottos, and cute characters.
 What they mean to you and your circle of friends may not be true to the jury deciding your fate in a criminal or civil trial.

 As I write this, a former Officer in Mesa, AZ is going to trial for murder resulting from an on-duty dispatched run.
 The details of the shooting are underscored by the fact that the Officer chose to install a “customized” ejection port cover on his personally owned, duty AR15.
 The ejection port cover had the words “You’re Fucked” inscribed on the inside surface.
 The fact that it was designed so it can only be seen after the weapon was fired seems to be a vocal point in this case.
 The Officer has been terminated from his job.
 He is facing a criminal trial and the family of the suspect has filed a civil suit as well.